The Colorado Department of Education

 Q: If a district recovers dropouts, won’t that hurt its on-time graduation rate?

 A: Most likely, yes.
-However, the district’s five- and six-year rates subsequently will increase and the district’s re-engagement rate will reflect efforts to serve former dropouts.
+However, the district’s five- and six-year rates will subsequently increase and the district’s re-engagement rate will reflect efforts to serve former dropouts.

 Q: How will students enrolled in the five-year Accelerating Students through Concurrent ENrollmenT (ASCENT) program be counted?